 |Current month||Is, Is not, Greater than, Greater than or equal to, Less than, Less than or equal to||January - December|

 |Current year||Is, Is not, Greater than, Greater than or equal to, Less than, Less than or equal to||2017 (current year) - 2024|

 |Current time||Is, Is not, Greater than, Greater than or equal to, Less than, Less than or equal to||12 AM - 11 PM|

-Custom date field and specific dates
+Date fields and specific dates

-Custom Date field and current date
+Date fields and current date

-With this condition, you can determine if a contact should move to the next step in an automation, or achieve a goal a certain number of dates before or after a date stored in a contact's custom date-based field.
+With this condition, you can determine if a contact should move to the next step in an automation, or achieve a goal a certain number of days before or after a date stored in a contact's custom date-based field.

 The wait condition I would set up would look like this:

-Using the example above, if a contact reaches that wait step on September 20th, they will wait 1 day and then proceed to the next step.
+Using the example above, if a contact reaches that Wait action on September 20th, they will wait 1 day and then proceed to the next step.
+If they reach that Wait action on November 2nd, they will wait 1 day and then proceed to the next step.